Attacking and Defending Deep-Learning-Based Off-Device Wireless Positioning Systems: Adversarial Attacks and Defensive Mechanisms

-Since we are proposing new methods to degrade the accuracy of off-device CSI-based positioning systems, it is natural to ask what will happen if the positioning system is aware of such attacks and deploys suitable countermeasures.
-To this end, we also investigate adversarial training techniques, which generally improve model robustness by training the neural network parameters on particularly ``difficult'' examples~\cite{szegedy2014intriguing,shafahi2019adversarial}.
-Although adversarial training typically incurs an accuracy loss for the inference of unperturbed data~\cite{engstrom2018evaluating}, it effectively improves the resilience of neural networks against challenging (or adversarially generated) input data.
-In what follows, we consider a simple yet effective defense mechanism, where we, instead of training the positioning network with adversarial examples, we utilize training samples generated from the random attack as introduced in \fref{sec:extraction}.
-Concretely, during training of the positioning network $\textsf{P}$, for every pair of ground-truth probability map and output of the positioning network in each batch, we perturb the estimated channel as in the objective function of~\fref{eq:adversarial}, where $\tilde\bmp$ are random perturbation sequences generated from the distribution used in our random attack.
-The advantages of this approach are (i) simplicity and (ii) universality, as the off-device positioning system can be trained from randomly perturbed data only and the method is independent of the attack type deployed at the user side.
+In what follows, we consider a simple yet effective defense mechanism, where we, instead of training the positioning network with adversarial examples, we utilize training samples generated from the random attack as introduced in \fref{sec:extraction}. {Concretely, during training of the positioning network $\textsf{P}$, for every pair of ground-truth probability map and output of the positioning network in each batch, we perturb the estimated CSI features as $\textsf{F}(\hat{\bH}[\sqrt{W}\bF[\tilde\bmp^T,\bZero_{(W-L_p)\times1}^T]^T])$ as in the objective function of~\fref{eq:adversarial}.
+Here, the transmit-side perturbation sequences~$\tilde\bmp$ are chosen at random using the statistical model used for the random attack proposed in \fref{sec:extraction}.} The advantages of this approach are (i) simplicity and (ii) universality, as the off-device positioning system can be trained from randomly perturbed data only and the method is independent of the attack type deployed at the user side.
 An investigation of other, more sophisticated defensive mechanisms that leverage adversarial examples during training is left for future work.